 Next, we examine whether school-level characteristics moderate the relationships between teacher characteristics and class assignments.
 The results are shown in Table 3.
-Note that in all of these models, the main effect on the school characteristic is absorbed by the school-grade-year fixed effect.
-The interaction terms are identified from withinschool variation in the teacher characteristics with which the school measures are compared.
-In Model 1 we examine the interaction between teacher experience with the proportion of teachers at the school with 10 or more years of experience.
+Note that in all of these models the main effect on the school characteristic is absorbed by the schoolyear-grade fixed effect.
+The interaction terms are identified from within school variation in the teacher characteristics with which the school measures are interacted.
+In Model 1 we interact teacher experience with the proportion of teachers at the school with 10 or more years of experience.
 We standardize the proportion of senior teachers at the school so that the main effect on teacher experience reflects the relationship between experience and the outcome at a school that is at the mean on the proportion of senior teachers measure.

-The results from Model 1 suggest that more experienced teachers receive even better assignments when they are employed in schools with a higher proportion of senior teachers.
+The results from Model 1 suggest that more experienced teachers get even better assignments when they are employed in schools with a higher proportion of senior teachers.
 Therefore, less experienced teachers receive particularly challenging classes when they work in schools with more experienced colleagues.
 We graph the interaction effects in Figure 3.
-We choose schools that are at the mean on the proportion of senior teachers and schools that are 2 standard deviations above and below the mean and plot the relationship between experience and the average prior achievement of teachers' students in each type of school.
+We choose schools that are at the mean on the proportion of senior teachers and schools that are two standard deviations above and below the mean and plot the relationship between experience and the average prior achievement of teachers' students in each type of school.
 Teacher demographics and highest degree earned are held at the sample mean.
-The relationship between experience and the achievement of students in teachers' classes is clearly stronger in schools with more senior teachers.
-For example, the gap between a 1st- and 15th-year teacher in schools with a high proportion of senior teachers is about .20 standard deviations compared with a gap of only about half that size in schools with a low proportion of senior teachers.
+The relationship between experience in schools with more senior teachers.
+For example, the gap between a first and fifteenth year teacher in schools with a high proportion of senior teachers is about .20 standard deviations compared to a gap of only about half that size in schools with a low proportion of senior teachers.

 Table 3 also examines differences across schools in student achievement.
-In Column 2 of Table 3 we include an interaction between teacher experience and the proportion of students at the school who failed to score at the proficient level on the state test in the prior year.
+In column 2 of Table 3 we include an interaction between teacher experience and the proportion of students at the school that failed to score at the proficient level on the state test in the prior year.
 The proportion of students who were not proficient in the prior year is standardized to have a mean of 0 and a standard deviation of 1 to facilitate interpretation.
 Here we find a negative interaction suggesting that the relationship between experience and the average prior achievement of students in teachers' courses is weaker in schools where more students were not proficient in the prior year.
-We graph the interaction effects in Figure 4-choosing schools at the mean of students meeting proficiency in the prior year and schools 2 standard deviations above and below the mean.
+We graph the interaction effects in Figure 4-choosing schools at the mean of students meeting proficiency in the prior year and schools two standard deviations above and below the mean.
 The slope of the line is fairly flat in schools where high proportions of students failed to meet proficiency and is much steeper in schools where fewer students fail to meet proficiency.
-This suggests that schools may respond to accountability pressures by matching their more
+This suggests that schools may respond to accountability pressures by matching their more experienced teachers to struggling students or at least by making some effort to reduce the tendency for experienced teachers to be assigned higher achieving students.